MITLibraries/solenoid/docs/README.md

 * Else `heroku config:set DJANGO_DEBUG=True`
   * Actually any non-null value for this setting will result in DEBUG being True.
 * `git push heroku master`
-* `heroku run python manage.py syncdb`
+* Required on the first deploy only: `heroku run python manage.py syncdb`
-  * This is required on the first deploy only
+* `heroku run python manage.py migrate`
-  * On subsequent deploys, if and only if you have changed the database schema, you will need `heroku run python manage.py migrate`
+  * Technically this is only needed if you have changed the database schema, but it won't hurt to run it regardless, so you may as well do it every time

 ### OAuth and sensitive data